AlessiaCanevotti/miR_RF-TOOL/README.md

 ```bash
 mkdir miR_RF_tool
 ```
 This command will create a new directory named "miR_RF_Tool" within the current location.
-Users can then move the necessary files here.
+Users can then put the necessary files here.

 1. Conda Installation in Command Line:
    - Follow the provided instructions in the 'CONDA installation instructions' file to install Conda on your system in the directory just created.